Study in Australia

 Living Cost

 The cost of living is similar to that of the United States and the United Kingdom.
 International students must show migration authorities they have enough money to cover living expenses during their stay, on top of tuition fees.
 Students can work part-time to earn money toward these costs.
-As of 2012, the annual living cost requirement was $2,700 for a single student and $6,515 for a student with a spouse or partner.
+As of 2012, the annual living cost requirement was 6,515 for a student with a spouse or partner.